 You’re convinced of your abilities as an excellent negotiator, your diagnoses are always on point.
-Your callers are left breathless in amazement at how easy you deal with their seemingly impossible problems.
+And your callers are left breathless in amazement at how easily you deal with their seemingly impossible problems.

 Keep reading and you’ll discover an incredible technical support cover letter example, and then, we’ll walk you through how you can a cover letter for technical support to guarantee job success.